 Your dishwasher is a vital part of your kitchen, serving dirty plates to customers won’t be as forgivable as an overcooked Rump Steak.
-Limescale build up in your machine can be detrimental to your businesses hygiene rating.
-To provide sanitation dishwashers reach a temperature of 82.2°c, limescale can build up around the heating element decreasing the machine performance and capability of reaching high temperatures for cleaning.
+Limescale builds up in your machine can be detrimental to your businesses hygiene rating.
+To provide sanitation dishwashers reach a temperature of 82.2°c, limescale can build up around the heating element decreasing the machine performance and capability of achieving high temperatures for cleaning.

-Limescale build up will lead to mineral deposits forming on your plates, this will appear as a white film on your plates.
+Limescale build up will lead to mineral deposits forming on your plates.
+This will appear as a white film on your dishes.
 So how do we tackle it?

 Cause of Limescale build up

-There are other general maintenance practices that can be carried out to ensure your machine does not get a build-up of limescale and the performance of your machine does not decrease.
+Other general maintenance practices can be carried out to ensure your machine does not get a build-up of limescale and the performance of your machine does not decrease.

 1. Thoroughly clean out your dishwasher, this needs to be carried out daily.
 Drain the water from the machine.
 Then remove the spray arms and thoroughly clean all the nozzles, blocked water jets will reduce the cleaning efficiency of your machine.
 Before removing the filter, clean residual foreign matter from the bottom of the wash tank.
 Then clean the wash tank thoroughly, ensure that you do not use bleach or chlorine detergents as this can damage the machine, so use fresh water only.

 2. The Filter must be check regularly; food particles can clog the flow of water, drainage will be hindered meaning water will become stagnated in your machine allowing the calcium carbonate minerals I the water to build up around the drainage.
 To prevent the possibility of food clogging your machine, implement pre-scrapping procedures ensuring employees remove all food from plates before placing them into the dishwasher.